SashaDiz/directoryhunt/README.md

 ## 👥 Contributors

-We appreciate all contributors who help make AI Launch Space better!
+We appreciate all contributors who help make Directory Hunt better!

 ### How to become a contributor: